annambata/IBM-Data-Science-Capstone-Project/README.md

 - **Success Rates**: Over time, launch success rates have improved due to SpaceX's advancements in rocket technology.
 - **Key Insights**: KSC LC-39A has the highest success rate, and higher payload masses are generally associated with higher success rates.

----

-This README provides a detailed overview of your project and ensures that anyone looking at your repository can easily understand the goals, methods, and conclusions of your analysis.